The following orthodontic emergencies and their treatments are listed in the order from least severe to most severe.

 You may be susceptible to mouth sores.
 While your braces don’t cause them, they may be made worse by irritation from braces.

-One or several patches of sores may appear on the cheeks, lips or tongue.
-This is not an emergency, but it may be very uncomfortable for you.
+One or several patches of sores may appear on the cheeks, lips, or tongue.
+This is not an emergency, but it may be uncomfortable.

 Get quick relief by applying a small amount of topical anesthetic (such as Orabase or Ora-Gel) directly to the area with sores using a cotton swab.

 Sometimes new braces can irritate your mouth, especially when you're eating.
 A small amount of non-medicinal relief wax makes an excellent buffer between the metal and your mouth.

 Simply pinch off a small piece and roll it into a ball the size of a small pea.
 Flatten the ball and place it completely over the part of the braces irritating your mouth.

 If you accidentally swallow the wax, it’s not a problem; it's harmless.

 Occasionally, the end of a wire will work itself out of place and irritate your mouth.
 Let us know and we’ll schedule a time to see you.
 In the meantime, use a Q-tip or pencil eraser to push the wire flat against the tooth.